 Fusion Full Suit

-Built off the same approach to fit as our elite suits, the Fusion is designed to evenly lift the swimmer in the water.
+Built off the same approach we apply to our elite women's suits, the Fusion is designed to evenly lift the swimmer in the water.
 The predominant placement of buoyancy panels in the lower body enables less technical swimmers to achieve a neutral swimming position while shoulder and underarm construction sets this suit apart.
 In 2013 Triathlete Magazine tested the Fusion against seven other suits and found that it was faster than suits costing 3 times as much.
 For the price point the Fusion is the most flexible suit on the market and outshines the competition.

 The Fusion tiers buoyancy 3-4-4 with less buoyancy in the chest than the Reaction and Helix.
 We use fewer panels and a more affordable Yamamoto rubber to build the Fusion and deliver it at an affordable price point.

-BUOYANCY: The Fusion tiers buoyancy 3-4-4 with less overall buoyancy than the Reaction and Helix suits, but the ratio of buoyancy between the lower body and upper torso creates an optimal body position.
+The Fusion tiers buoyancy 3-4-4 with less overall buoyancy than the Reaction and Helix suits, but the ratio of buoyancy between the lower body and upper torso creates an optimal body position.